rrrrraphael/Image-Weboptimizer/README.md

 The executable file is located in the _'dist'_ directory.
 Simply copy this file into a directoy with images and run it.
 All images in this directory will be optimized.
 **WARNING: The original images will be lost!**

-# Einfaches Programm zu Web-Optimierung von Bildern
+# Einfaches Programm zur Web-Optimierung von Bildern
 Dieses Skript optimiert Bilder, damit sie beispielsweise auf einer Webseite eingebunden werden können.

 ## Anwendung